sthomsondiagram/NarlyFortuneTeller/README.md

 ---

 ## Next Steps
-- Integrate the **coin acceptor** into Arduino and send "COIN" messages.
+- Integrate the **coin acceptor** into Arduino and send "COIN" messages...
 - Decide whether to use mic, coin, or both as triggers.
 - Add sound/LED feedback in Arduino when printing starts.
 - Optional: Wrap `app.py` in a simple HTTP API for remote debugging.